OctopusDeploy/blog/blog/2020-09/why-kubernetes-and-octopus-deploy/index.md

 Using Octopus to manage your Kubernetes deployments gives you the freedom to iterate quickly during development while promoting between environments in a predictable manner.

-## Managing the Cloud and Migrating From On-Premises
+## Managing the cloud and migrating from on-premises

 Kubernetes is an excellent tool to have in your toolbox, but it is likely not the only tool you will choose to use.
 Is Kubernetes really the best choice for hosting static files, or is S3 or Azure Storage more suitable?
 Do you still have to work with your on premises database?
 Is RDS a better option that a containerized database?